-Dark circles, red patches, and unsightly pimples a concern?
+Are dark circles, red patches, and unsightly pimples a concern?

-Many of these can be a classic sign of stress, which can age your face far more rapidly than the passage of time.
+Which can age your face far more rapidly than the passage of time.

 There is a deep connection between our face and mental state.

-Still, when we are under a lot of stress and anxiety our body becomes exposed to high cortisol levels, which can cause breakouts, acne and chronic inflammation, which is at the route of all premature ageing.
+Still, when we are under a lot of stress and anxiety, our body becomes exposed to high cortisol levels, which can cause breakouts, acne and chronic inflammation, which is the route of all premature ageing.

 Many of us find comfort in eating sugary foods or turn to poor lifestyle practices like drinking or smoking when we are feeling low or under stress, all of which can negatively impact our skin’s appearance and health.

 When we are suffering from poor mental health, our immune system also becomes weak—the whole chemistry of our body changes and affects our entire body, including our skin.

 - hair loss

-The negative effects of stress
+The adverse effects of stress

 The primary function of our skin is to prevent germs and bacteria from entering our body.
-When we are feeling stressed, our body raises certain chemicals that can make our skin breakout.
+When we feel stressed, our body raises cortisol and other chemicals that negatively impact our skin.

 Impaired Barrier Function

 Disruption of the skin barrier function can lead to several common skin conditions, including transepidermal water loss and poor lipid synthesis.

 Poor wound recovery

-One of the skin’s major functions of our skin is physical protection and wound repair upon injury.
+One of the skin’s primary functions of our skin is physical protection and wound repair upon injury.

 Eczema and Psoriasis

-Extreme stress on the body activates inflammation and immune players, causing chronic and relapsing inflammatory skin diseases often associated with eczema and itch.
+Extreme stress on the body activates inflammation and immune players, causing chronic and relapsing inflammatory skin diseases often associated with eczema and dermatitis.

 Acne and Breakouts

-Exposure to physical or emotional stress, this leads to elevated levels of a chemical called interleukin-6, which reduces the production of the anti-ageing hormone known as DHEA (dehydroepiandrosterone).
+Exposure to physical or emotional stress leads to elevated levels of a chemical called interleukin-6, which reduces the production of the anti-ageing hormone known as DHEA (dehydroepiandrosterone).

-A recent study is proving that stress can lead to premature ageing.
-The telomeres found at the ends of deoxyribonucleic acid are necessary for DNA replication and cellular growth.
+Telomeres found at the ends of deoxyribonucleic acid are necessary for DNA replication and cellular growth.
 When we become stressed, telomeres are damaged, and cell growth is inhibited.